helen-tan/react-jest-sundaes-on-demand/README.md

     1. ```test.only()``` to run only that one test
     2. ```test.skip()``` to run all tests except that one test
 3. Jest-DOM's ```.toHaveClass()``` matcher for assertions.
 Checks whether all of the matched elements have the expected class name.
 E.g. ```expect(<element/>).toHaveClass("a-class-name")```
+4. Passing a Jest Mock Function ```jest.fn()``` as prop when rendering components in test to prevent errors
+    * Used when the component rendered in the test has functions passed as props and these functions are called in the test.
+If the function passed by the prop get called in the test.
+We have to pass a Jest Mock Function as a prop.
+    * Does not do anything.
+Functions as a placeholder to avoid errors

 ### Mock Service Worker
 1. Overriding Mock Service Worker's response handlers for individual tests with ```sever.resetHandlers()```.
 This function accepts an optional list of request handlers to override the initial handlers to re-declare the mock definition completely on runtime.